bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 90°
-- Breezy and Mostly Clear
+- Breezy
-- 58% humidity
+- 57% humidity
-- 16 mph wind
+- 17 mph wind
-- 24% cloud cover
+- 7% cloud cover
-- 40 AQI 🟩
+- 43 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
-- 0.26 inches of rain expected in the next 48 hours
+- 0.78 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>